pmayd/hugoinaction-1/content/privacy.md

 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Service.

-Examples of Cookies we use:
+Examples of Cookies we use ---

-*   Session Cookies: We use Session Cookies to operate our Service.
+*   **Session Cookies**: We use Session Cookies to operate our Service.
-*   Preference Cookies: We use Preference Cookies to remember your preferences and various settings.
+*   **Preference Cookies**: We use Preference Cookies to remember your preferences and various settings.
-*   Security Cookies: We use Security Cookies for security purposes.
+*   **Security Cookies**: We use Security Cookies for security purposes.

 Use of Data
 -----------